If you have family or friends living in the UK, you may need to send them money from time to time. Here are some of the

 This will differ depending on your bank and your daily limit.
 It’s best to check with your bank to see how much you can send.

 The exchange rate will change depending on the day and time your payment is made.
-It will also depend on the bank or company you use to send the money.
+It’ll also depend on the bank, or company, you use to send the money.
 Before completing the transfer your bank should be able to tell you about the exchange rate used.

 This will differ depending on your bank.
 For HSBC customers, payments within the European Economic Area will normally be credited the next working day and all other payments will normally take up to 4 working days.
 This is subject to currency cut-off time and further checks, as, from time to time, we may need to carry out extra security checks to validate the payments.

 There may be a cost for sending, or receiving the money.
 This will depend on your bank and the bank you’re transferring to.

-If you have an eligible HSBC account in another country, you may be able to use our Global View and Global Transfers service to send money to the UK.
+If you have an eligible HSBC account in another country or region, you may be able to use our Global View and Global Transfers service to send money to the UK.
 There’s no transfer fee and the real time foreign exchange rates mean you make the transfer when it suits you.